Lake Ontario: Islands

-Several islands exist in the lake, the largest of which being Wolfe Island.
+Several islands exist in the lake, the largest of which is Wolfe Island.
 Nearly all of Lake Ontario's islands are on the eastern and northeastern shores, between the Prince Edward County headland and the lake's outlet at Kingston, underlain by the basement rock found throughout the region.
 However, there exist several islands in the northwestern portion of the lake.
 Notable islands include: